0xiliyan/imx-nocode-minting/README.md

 npm run install
 ```

 3\.
+Copy **config.example.js** to **config.js**

+4\.
 Build the project and follow the wizard:

 ```bash
 npm run dev
 ```
-4\.
+5\.
 Create your collections either on Testnet or Mainnet and mint NFTs.
 Thanks to gas free minting and trading on ImmutableX Layer 2 scaling solution with the security of Ethereum!

 #